 Because the needs and plans for each health center within an organization may vary, note that some sections of the online application will require you to fill out details about each health center.
-Organizations may also opt to submit one integrated budget rather than a separate budget for each health center.
+Organizations may opt to submit one integrated budget, but note that it must include budgetary expenses for each individual health center.

 A. Each FPE CAP health center should have at least one provider champion: a physician or advanced practice clinician committed to the goal of providing comprehensive contraceptive care (including LARC services) on-site.
 The core FPE CAP team should also include staff champions centrally involved in FPE CAP program implementation: an administrative champion, data champion, RN/MA champion, and billing champion.
 These folks will serve as the main contacts for their technical areas with our FPE team.
 When designating your champions, consider not only which roles are immediately relevant to contraceptive services, but also staff interest and availability to advance FPE CAP goals.
 For example, it may be more appropriate for your women’s health nurse practitioner to serve as your provider champion rather than your medical director.

 Q. If now is not the right time for us to apply, are there other ways to be involved?

 A. Yes!
 Please note that spring 2019 applicants for FPE CAP may be accepted into Cohort 2 or Cohort 3; FPE will launch an additional application period for Cohort 3 in late 2019 only if all membership positions have not been filled.